sheehui/tp/docs/UserGuide.md

 #### 3.3.5 Notes Tab

-The Notes tab is the Client View tab that stores additional information about your client.
-This tab can be accessed by pressing on the `Notes button` when in any of the Client View tabs, or through typing the command `tab n`, `tab notes` or `tab notes`.
+The Notes tab stores additional information about your client.
+This tab can be accessed by pressing on the `Notes` button when in any of the Client View tabs, or through typing the command `tab n`, `tab notes` or `tab notes`.

 You will know that you are in the Notes tab if you see a big white text box below the Result Display.